MoscatelliMarco/medusa-plugin-blogger/README.md

 ## Blog article entity

 The BlogArticle entity requires only draft as a mandatory column, this is already handled by the store frontend but there might be need for a custom implementation if working with API routes directly.
-The choice of not making more columns mandatory was made because the implementation and use the plugin depends stricly on the frontend.
+The choice of not making more columns mandatory was made because the implementation and use the plugin depends strictly on your storefront.

 ```typescript
 @Entity()